benwiley4000/volca-sampler-plugins/README.md

 }
 ```

 It's worth knowing that every sample in Volca Sampler is mono-channel, even if it was imported or recorded in stereo.
-So in order to get all the data we need to transform, we just need to get channel `0` (the first and only audio channel) from our Audio Buffer:
+So in order to get all the data we need to transform, we just need to get channel `0` (the first and only audio channel) from our AudioBuffer:

 ```js
 const channelData = audioBuffer.getChannelData(0);